jcreixell/tracker/README.md

 License
 -------

-Copycopter Server is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+Tracker is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.